bitburner-official/bitburner-src/markdown/bitburner.officeapi.throwparty.md

 number

-Multiplier for happiness and morale, or zero on failure
+Multiplier for morale, or zero on failure